project-asc-21/ASC-Updater/README.md

 ## `NOT AN OFFICIAL MINECRAFT SERVICE.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.`

-© 2026 Project A.S.C. — Tous droits réservés.
+Copyright © 2026 Project A.S.C. / IbraKar.
+All rights reserved.